Lavandula: Learn Where To Plant, How To Care, Grow And Prune Lavender Plants

 Often you will read that lavender can just be planted in a sunny site and left alone.
 Now, while lavender is easy-care, low maintenance aromatic herb plant, it does need to be placed in the right location and planted correctly.
 It dislikes hot and dry conditions, or hot and humid conditions.
 The misconception lies in that lavender likes hot weather due to where they come from.
 They want the sun but not intense heat.
 A sunny, cool summer is ideal.

-In late summer or early autumn, a light trim removing the old flower stems as blooms fade will keep it tidy – trim the flower stems about 5 cm (2 inches) above the leafy growth on the same stem.
+In late summer or early autumn, give your lavender a light trim removing the old flower stems as blooms fade will keep it tidy – trim the flower stems about 5 cm (2 inches) above the leafy green growth on the same stem.
 But don’t cut back to thick old, woody stems, as lavender will struggle to bounce back.
 Similar method as pruning heather and heath plants.
 An overall trim will lead to healthy new stems next spring.
+Pruning in late summer or early fall gives new growth time to harden off before winter.
+In colder zones (5-6), do this by early September.

-If your lavender was not trimmed in the previous autumn which is the ideal time, then a light trim will be needed in spring.
+If your lavender was not trimmed in the previous autumn which is the ideal time, then a light trim will be needed in spring to tidy any winter damage or straggly tips.
 Only light pruning is needed to promote flowering and to keep your lavender shrub compact.
+Be very conservative here – only remove dead tips or clearly dead stems.
+Don’t cut back hard in spring.
 Pruning done in spring can encourage a healthy habit with new shoots coming from the base.
 Cut out any weak or damaged stems and trim back to about half its length.
 This will encourage bushy habit with more vigorous shoots.

 Tools Needed For Pruning Lavender

-Below is the list of essential tools needed to prune a lavender.
+Below is the list of essential tools needed to prune your lavender plant.
 For the most part you will just be trimming your lavender to promote flowering and keep it bushy.
+Follow the natural rounded shape of the plant and Use sharp bypass pruners or hedging shears for large plantings.
+Make clean cuts.
+The plant should look smaller but still have a good amount of green foliage.

 - Pruners – Bypass pruners are the most popular choice for gardeners and a must for removing spent flowers from your lavender.